The following provides some useful information for faculty members.

 The course syllabus is an important document.
 Think of it as a contract between you and the students.
 It should specify the topic of the course, the prerequisites, the requirements for the course (exams, homeworks, class projects), provide some organizational information (time and location of lectures, recitations, office hours), and a time table for lecture topics and required readings.
 It is important that you specify the exam dates and grading criteria clearly on your syllabus.
 You should also be explicit about your rules with respect to missed assignments or late submissions.
 Do not change announced exam dates because students often make travel arrangements for family visits or job interviews based on the dates that you specify in your syllabus.
 Your syllabus should also contain a link to the departmental course policies.

-Please upload your syllabus through CoursesInTouch to the Course Search and Schedule Planning Tool for use by students when they register for courses.
-To do so, log on to the Courses in Touch system from the U@Penn Portal, as you do to submit grades.
-Click the "Syllabi" link from the Courses in Touch applications listed on the left-hand side.
-Select the "Choose" button for a given course section and you will be able to upload a PDF formatted syllabus.
+Please use these instructions to upload your PDF syllabus.
 Students who are registering for courses are justifiably interested in having more specific information about courses than a generic course description.
 The preliminary syllabus need not be detailed information about schedules and deadlines.
-The Student Committee on Undergraduate Education suggests that the information most students look for include a brief list of the topics to be covered, a preliminary reding list, an initial sense of when and how students will be evaluated (e.g., a final paper, a series of multiple choice exams).
+The Student Committee on Undergraduate Education suggests that the information most students look for include a brief list of the topics to be covered, a preliminary reading list, an initial sense of when and how students will be evaluated (e.g., a final paper, a series of multiple choice exams).
 We encourage you to take advantage of this new option to educate students about the courses they are exploring.

 Moreover, please send your syllabus to Emily Romanello, so that it can be posted on our own repository: Undergraduate Syllabi